cs7290/fall-2022/01-Intro.md

   * computational notebooks (e.g., Jupyter) -- combine code, results, text and images in a single document
   * down sides: can be confusing, foster poor coding practices, difficult to share and collaborate
   * "A 2019 study found that just 24% of 863,878 publicly available Jupyter notebooks on GitHub could be successfully re-executed, and only 4% produced the same results."
   * "Notebooks are messy.
-You write stuff, keep old crusty code behind, and it's hard to kind of figure out which cells to execute in the right order because you're trying different things.?
+You write stuff, keep old crusty code behind, and it's hard to figure out which cells to execute in the right order because you're trying different things."
 * version control is a challenge
   * it's hard to "diff" a Jupyter notebook -- they often have binary content, and content often changes when rerun
   * Colab has added some diff functionality to their jupyter in a container, which is an improvement